 Diving made me see all unique things underwater

-There are many amazing dive sites around Bali.
-However, if you want to dive or snorkel alongside magical manta rays, there is only one place you need to go: Manta point at Nusa Penida attracts these friendly giants all year round.
+There are many amazing Bali dive sites.
+However, if you want to dive or snorkel in Bali alongside magical manta rays, there is only one place you need to go: Manta point at Nusa Penida attracts these friendly giants all year round.
 Before you embark on this exciting scuba diving trip, we invite you to get to know the manta a little better.
-Read some of the many interesting facts about manta rays.
+Read some of the many interesting facts about manta rays in Bali.

 1. Mammal or fish?